 Field Cricket

-On summer evenings you will often hear the sounds of Field Cricket chirping away.
+On summer evenings, you will often hear the sounds of the Field Cricket chirping away.
 It is a pleasant sound.
-They are shiny black and grow up to 3.5 cm long with short rounded wings.
+They are shiny black and grow up to 3.5 cm long with short, rounded wings.
+Did you know that we have two field crickets?
+One is busy in the spring, the other in the fall.
+They are Gryllus veletis & Gryllus pennsylvanicus.

 Field Cricket, Vancouver Island, BC